antihaddock/mlops_camp_project/README.md

 4. Code format checking utilising code linting
 5. Code linting and formatting is done via the Makefile and pylint + black and isort
 6. Git pre commit hooks used for this repo are found in `pre-commit-config.yml` in `./tests/` subdirectory
+7. CI/CD - code base for a CI/CD pipeline is located in the `.github` subdirectory